 This knowledge will help legitimize you as a trustworthy, respected source among new customers and patients, and it will also earn you the respect of anyone well-versed in the cannabis realm.

 Refrain from using a condescending tone, especially with first-timers and newbies.
-These people took a leap of faith walking into a cannabis shop, and a negative experience with a rude budtender is enough to make them want to turn and run in the opposite direction.
+These people took a leap of faith walking into a cannabis shop, and a negative experience with a rude budtender can set them running in the opposite direction.

-Be clean.
-Hygiene should never take a back burner, and certainly not when you’re interacting with customers on a daily basis.
-Wash your hands, especially before and after handling cannabis products (particularly in states where cannabis is still dispensed from large jars), or wear gloves.
-Be considerate with your personal hygiene and be aware that your personal odor (perfumes and colognes included) may affect the scent of the cannabis.
+Keep it clean.
+Hygiene and a clean workplace are crucial to the impression your business makes on customers, especially after a pandemic.
+Wash your hands, before and after handling cannabis products (particularly in states where cannabis is still dispensed from large jars), or wear gloves.
+Keep in mind that your personal odor (perfumes and colognes included) may affect the scent of the cannabis.

-And, most importantly, don’t be too stoned to do your job well.
-Even if you’re a medical marijuana patient and your employer allows consumption during work hours, don’t be incapacitated when speaking to patients and customers.
+Most importantly, don’t be too stoned to do your job well.
+Even if your employer allows consumption during work hours, don’t let your high undermine your interactions with patients and customers.
 If you know you can’t consume cannabis while being a productive, functional employee, wait until after your shift to toke up.

-Ultimately, being a good budtender all comes down to respect.
+Ultimately, being a good budtender comes down to respect.
 Respect your fellow coworkers, your customers and patients, and the products you carry.
-A little respect goes a long way in making a good impression to your clientele!
+A little respect goes a long way in making a good impression to your clientele.